Overconvergent subanalytic subsets in the framework of Berkovich spaces: Overconvergent constructible subsets

 \begin{defi} Let $X$ be a strictly $k$-affinoid space.
 A subset $S\subset X$ is said to be an \OS \ of $X$ if there exist $n\in \mathbb{N}$, $r>1$, and $T\subseteq X \times \B_r^n$ a \GSA \ such that $S = \pi (T \cap ( X \times \E ) )$ where $\pi : X \times \Br^n \to X$ is the natural projection. \end{defi}

 \begin{lemme} Let $f:Y \to X$ be a morphism of strictly $k$-affinoid spaces and $S$ an overconvergent subanalytic subset of $X$.
-Then $f^{-1}(S)$ is an overconvergent subanalytic subset of $X$.
-In particular, if $V$ is a strictly affinoid domain of $X$ and $S$ an overconvergent subanalytic subset of $X$, then $S\cap V$ is an overconvergent subanalytic subset of $V$. \end{lemme} \begin{proof} Let $r>1$ and $T\subseteq X \times \Br^n$ be a semianalytic subset such that $S= \pi( T\cap (X\times \B^n))$.
-Let us consider the following cartesian diagram:
+Then $f^{-1}(S)$ is an overconvergent subanalytic subset of $Y$.
+In particular, if $V$ is a strictly affinoid domain of $X$ and $S$ an overconvergent subanalytic subset of $X$, then $S\cap V$ is an overconvergent subanalytic subset of $V$. \end{lemme}